|On-line Readings in Public Relations by Michael Turney|

 There are multiple codes of ethics for public relations.
 Both the PRSA and the IABC have ethical standards, and those who want to call themselves public relations professionals ought to follow them.
 If you are - or if you aspire to be - a public relations practitioner, you should become familiar with these standards so you can ...

-"Protecting integrity and the public trust are fundamental to the professionís role and reputation...
-Successful public relations hinges on the ethics of its practitioners."-- PRSA Code of Professional Standards
+"Protecting integrity and the public trust are fundamental to the professionís role and reputation ...
+Successful public relations hinges on the ethics of its practitioners."-- PRSA Professional Standards

 for public relations